A true taste of the multi-cultural expat life in the heart of Asia

 Want more great expat stories from around the globe?
 Check out the Global Parenting page

 Just visiting Singapore with kids?
-Check out this comprehensive guide to Things to Do in Singapore by Mum on the Move and our family flying review of national carrier Singapore Airlines
+Check out this comprehensive guide to Things to Do in Singapore and our family flying review of national carrier Singapore Airlines

 © Our Globetrotters.
 Images supplied and copyright And Then We Moved To